sumin-Ma/GALAMOST/docs/constraint-variant.rst

       v.setPoint (0, 1.0)
       v.setPoint (100000, 2.0)
       # set the value at the time step.
 The value at a time step
-      # can be gotten by linear interpolation.
+      # varies by linear interpolation.

 Variant Sin
 -----------